How to Write a Resume: The Work History Section

 Outstanding resumes reads like this:

 After reading the above, you might be thinking to yourself, "I don't have any accomplishments like those!"
-As resume writers, we are aware that many of you just graduated from college, work in support positions, don't have any work experience, or just lack accomplishments.
+This is true, particularly if you just graduated from college, work in support positions, don't have any work experience, or just lack accomplishments.
 After all, not everyone is given the opportunity to "increase revenue 500 percent".
 If this is a good description of you, keep reading for techniques you can use to create a better work history section.